 What is a Mouse Move Tracking Heatmap?

-The mouse move tracking software is based on the idea that the movement of the mouse cursor repeats eye movement.
+The mouse move tracking software is based on the idea that the cursor’s movement repeats eye movement.
 You can get into the mind of users and understand how they read the content and react to it.
-The information on clicks adds additional value to the mouse movement data by showing the exact places website visitors interact with.
+The information on clicks adds additional value to the mouse movement data by showing the exact places visitors interact with.
 For example, you may find out that most visitors skip the introduction, ignore links, or don’t click specific buttons.

 The Importance of Mouse Click Heatmaps

 Mouse click heatmap software has multiple applications.
-It will come in handy to anyone engaged in e-commerce or digital businesses.
-Since every web resource is unique, its visitors will behave differently based on numerous factors, including their personal needs, interests, website usability, calls-to-action, ease of navigation, etc. You cannot predict the reaction to the chosen website design with 100% accuracy beforehand, but you can use heatmaps to see how your visitors react.
+It will come in handy for anyone engaged in e-commerce or digital businesses.
+Since every website is unique, visitors will behave differently based on numerous factors, including personal needs, interests, website usability, calls-to-action, ease of navigation, etc. You cannot predict the reaction to the chosen website design with 100% accuracy beforehand, but you can use heatmaps to see how visitors react.

 Long story short, heatmap software is a must-have for any modern website to stay competitive.
 The market is so oversaturated that only a website with smooth navigation and ultimate user experience can generate decent sales.

 Advantages of Plerdy Mouse Click Heatmap

 The mouse click heatmap tool is one of the top features available in Plerdy.
 It’s classic tracking software that records the clicks and mouse movements of website visitors.
 The Plerdy tool was designed by a team of specialists with considerable experience in website optimization.
 Therefore, it’s simple and perfectly suited for the needs of website owners and marketers.
 The other benefits of the Plerdy tool include: